spellerberg/quire-rife/content/chapter8.md

 *“From 1874 to 1885 Tom Rife was on the city police force and won the record of a wise and valiant officer”, “Custodian of the Alamo”, San Antonio Light, February 23, 1887.*

-### Thomas Rife and Francisca moved to San Antonio.
+### Thomas and Francisca Rife moved to San Antonio.

 Thomas Rife and Francisca Eduarda Saenz were married by a Justice of the Peace at Fort Stockton, Texas on June 13, 1871.[^1] The groom was 48 and his bride 17 years old.[^2] The couple likely met in El Paso, Texas.
 Francisca told a census enumerator in 1900 that she emigrated from Mexico in the year of her marriage, so alternatively, she may have met her husband in Mexico.

-Tom and Francisca traveled to San Antonio, perhaps to visit and to look for work in 1871, where they visited Mrs. Lizzie Stevens, wife of Deputy Sherriff, Edward Stevens.
+Tom and Francisca traveled to San Antonio, perhaps to visit and to look for work in 1871, where they visited Mrs. Lizzie Stevens, wife of Deputy Sheriff, Edward Stevens.
 In a later affidavit, she swore that she saw Thomas and Francisca’s marriage certificate in 1871 and that it bore the signature of a Justice of the Peace from Fort Stockton.[^3] Tom and Francisca moved to San Antonio in 1872 where their first child was born in April 1873.

 In the 1870s San Antonio was an unusually cosmopolitan town with a mixed population of Anglos, Germans and Slavs, Mexicans and French in about equal numbers.[^4] Rife’s bilingual family lived in the Mexican part of town, attended Mass at the Mexican church and associated with Mexican politicians but Rife and his children were comfortable in and accepted by the Anglo and German communities as well.